benbalter/benbalter.github.com/_posts/2017-03-14-three-easy-ways-to-show-employees-you-appreciate-them.md

 *How*: As a manager, this may be your report asking about how to update their address with HR because they just bought their first house, or about health insurance or time off because they're getting married.
 As a peer, this may be as simple as canceling a weekly meeting because they're taking their daughter to visit schools.
 Whatever it is, a small something (a candle, a book, heck, even company-branded baby swag) will go a long way to show you care.

-Two caveats here: First, this list is far from exhaustive.
+Some caveats here: First, this list is far from exhaustive.
 Did someone go out of their way to help you get a project out the door?
-Consider sending them a box, bag, or bottle of their favorite warm or cold beverage to show you're appreciative.
+Consider sending them a box, bag, or bottle of their favorite warm or cold beverage to show you noticed what they did and appreciate it.
 Second, be careful when giving even token gifts to superiors, as you may run astray of rules, both written and unspoken.

-Obviously no amount of birthday GIFs or housewarming presents can substitute for genuinely being interested in a person's well being and putting the time into cultivating a relationship built on trust and respect, but when the logistics of how you work day-to-day makes it challenging to show those you work with that you care beyond witty reactions in chat, small gestures can go a long way.
+Obviously no amount of birthday GIFs or housewarming presents can substitute for genuinely being interested in a person's well being and putting the time into cultivating a relationship built on trust and respect, but when the logistics of how you work day-to-day makes it challenging to show those you work with that you care beyond witty chat reactions, small gestures that celebrate everyday occurrences can go a long way to making your workplace a friendlier place to work.